binish07/covid_visualizer/README.md

 # covid_visualizer
-A project for visualisation of covid-19 effected people in India using python
+A simple python project which demonstrate live graphical representation of state-wise COVID-19 cases in India.
+NOTE -  make sure you have installed Tkinter, plotly,numpy modules.
+:
+:
+:
+: